chanmix51/PommServiceProvider/README.rst

 Installation
 ------------

 There are numerous ways to install *PommServiceProvider*.
+The sortest one being to use `this script <https://gist.github.com/chanmix51/3402026>`_.
+It will create directory tree structure and your ``composer.json`` file (See Composer section below).

 Composer
 ********